priscy03/Seasonal-Analysis-and-Price-Optimization-of-Hotel-Bookings-and-Ancillary-Services/README.md

 The following sections will expand on general overview the hotel bookings data, optimize pricing, and grow ancillary revenue for improved profitability.

+# Insights Deep Dive

+## Overview

+Number of Guest – 6,888

+Guest Segments: Leisure guests dominate (60%) compared to corporate (40%)

+Booking Channels: Online and OTA channels are strong contributors, with Direct trailing.

+Loyalty Members: Only ~21% of guests are loyalty member’s; weak retention.

+Ancillary Services: Dining (35%) is the biggest contributor, followed by Events and Spa.

+Room types Occupation: Guest use standard rooms (~45.14%) predominantly followed by deluxe (~33.09%) and suites (~21.78%) respectively.